MerzoukeMansouri/vault-navigator/TROUBLESHOOTING.md

 - Consider organizing secrets in shallower structures
 - Use more specific search terms

+## Token Detection Issues

+### Issue: Token not being detected from clipboard

+**Common Causes:**

+1. **Clipboard Permission Denied**
+   - Browser requires user interaction before accessing clipboard
+   - Some browsers have stricter clipboard policies

+   **Solution:**
+   - The token detection works best after you interact with the page (click, focus)
+   - Make sure the browser window is focused when you copy the token
+   - Check browser console for clipboard permission errors

+2. **Token Format Not Recognized**
+   - Only tokens starting with `hvs.` are detected
+   - Token must be copied as plain text

+   **Solution:**
+   - Ensure your token starts with `hvs.`
+   - Copy the complete token without extra spaces or newlines
+   - Don't copy from formatted text or tables

+3. **Browser Not Supported**
+   - Clipboard API not available in all browsers

+   **Solution:**
+   - Use modern browsers: Chrome, Firefox, Edge, Safari (latest versions)
+   - Enable clipboard permissions in browser settings
+   - If detection doesn't work, manually paste the token in the configuration form

+4. **Window Not Focused**
+   - Detection only runs when the Vault Navigator window is focused

+   **Solution:**
+   - Click on the Vault Navigator browser tab after copying the token
+   - The detection checks periodically when the window is focused

+### Issue: Token dialog appears but doesn't update

+**Common Causes:**
+- Network issues during config update
+- Invalid token format

+**Solution:**
+- Check browser console for errors
+- Verify the token is valid and not expired
+- Try manually updating the configuration instead

 ## Browser Console Debugging

 To see detailed logs: